Fort McCoy’s second four-story barracks 98% complete

-Twenty months after the construction of a second transient training troops barracks started at Fort McCoy, the Army Corps of Engineers-managed project is at 98 percent completion.
+Twenty months after the construction of a second transient training troops barracks started at Fort McCoy, the Army Corps of Engineers-managed project is at 98% completion.

 In a Nov.
 10 report, Ken Green with the U.S. Army Corps of Engineers office at Fort McCoy said the construction of a second four-story barracks remains on schedule and interior checklists continue.
 The planned completion is still for December.

-The first barracks that was built by the same contractor was turned over to Fort McCoy’s Directorate of Public Works on April 1.
+The first barracks, built by the same contractor, was turned over to Fort McCoy’s Directorate of Public Works on April 1.
 That first barracks saw quite a bit of use as well over the summer of 2022.

-This new building is four stories and will be able to house 400 people and is approximately 60,000 square feet, Green said.
+This new building is four stories, will be able to house 400 people and is approximately 60,000 square feet, Green said.
 The building is built with the latest in construction materials and includes state-of-the-art physical security and energy-saving measures.

-The project also is part of the Fort McCoy master plan that looks at continuously upgrading the installation’s infrastructure to be prepared for the future, said Master Planner Brian Harrie with the Directorate of Public Works (DPW).
+The project also is part of the Fort McCoy master plan that looks to continuously upgrade the installation’s infrastructure to be prepared for the future, said master planner Brian Harrie with the Directorate of Public Works.
 The project is the second of eight new buildings planned for the entire 1600 block.
 The plan is to build two more barracks with the same specifications, three 20,000-square-foot brigade headquarters buildings, and one 160-room officer quarters.

 “The 1600 block will be completely transformed when all of this construction is completed years from now,” Harrie said.